kubernetes/community/contributors/design-proposals/access.md

    - K8s Admins typically distinct people from K8s Users.
 May need to divide K8s Cluster Admin access by roles.
    - K8s Users need to be protected from each other.
-   - Auditing of K8s User and K8s Admin actions important.
+   - Auditing of K8s Users and K8s Admins actions important.
    - Flexible accurate usage accounting and resource controls important.
    - Lots of automated access to APIs.
    - Need to integrate with existing enterprise directory, authentication,